time & spaceThe Omega Speedmaster Moonphase Co-Axial Master Chronometer and these other beautiful watches were inspired by nothing else than the moon

 Omega Speedmaster Moonphase Co-Axial Master Chronometer

 Only one mechanical wristwatch took part in the first Apollo moon landing: the Omega Speedmaster Professional.
-That it got so far can be credited to the Sputnik Crisis—the launch of the first Soviet satellite, Sputnik 1, on October 4, 1957, which shook the U.S. into kickstarting the Space Race.
+That it got so far can be credited to the Sputnik Crisis – the launch of the first Soviet satellite, Sputnik 1, on October 4, 1957, shook the US into kickstarting the Space Race.

-The Speedmaster Professional was a racing chronograph, but when the newly formed NASA needed a standard-issue watch for its space program, it devised a series of ruthless tests—extreme Gs, severe temperatures, shocks and noise —in pursuit of the right stuff.
+The Speedmaster Professional was a racing chronograph, but when the newly formed NASA needed a standard-issue watch for its space programme, it devised a series of ruthless tests – extreme Gs, severe temperatures, shocks and noise – in pursuit of the right stuff.

-With its Liquidmetal tachymeter, anti-magnetic housing and exacting Master Chronometer movement, it can track the lunar cycle precisely for at least 10 years—surely enough to pass NASA’s requirements with flying colors.
+With its Liquidmetal tachymeter, anti-magnetic housing and exacting Master Chronometer movement, it can track the lunar cycle precisely for at least 10 years – surely enough to pass NASA’s requirements with flying colours.

 A lunar month isn’t 30 days, but more precisely 29 days, 12 hours, 44 minutes and 2.8 seconds.
 Look closely and you’ll see an astronaut’s footprint on the moon phase every cycle.